alejandroaviles/CLEFT/ReadMe.txt

 #5 = Q_2
 #6 = Q_3

-You can use your own k_func.dat input file by writing its relative route in CLEFT/par.ini
+You can use your own k_func.dat input file by writing its route in CLEFT/par.ini

 3) data/q_func.dat output file gives the \Xi_ell(q) functions as defined in eqs.(4.14) of 1506.05264.
 Each \Xi_ell is split in linear (if it has), loop and eft pieces.
 The last two columns gives the linear and loop 1D displacement field dispersions.
 The columns are: